open-contracting/standard-development-handbook/docs/meta/schema_style_guide.rst

 .. code-block:: none

-   Documents and attachments related to this <object_name>, including any official notices.
+   Documents and attachments related to the <object_name>, including any official notices.

 Milestones
 ~~~~~~~~~~